Imalent LD70 Flashlight Review

 As stated above, the OLED display shows the claimed output for any level you’re in.

 You can also manipulate the switch to cause the OLED to show cell voltage, too.
-Three clicks from off shows cell voltage, but doesn’t turn the light on.
+Three clicks from off show cell voltage, but it doesn’t turn the light on.

 LED and Beam

-The emitter of choice in the LD70 is a Cree XHP70.2, behind a lightly orange peel shallow reflector.
+The emitter of choice in the LD70 is a Cree XHP70.2, behind a light orange peel shallow reflector.

 Tint vs BLF-348 (Killzone 219b version)